-3. Reading Synopsis and Reaction - 12.5% of final grade.
+3. Reading Synopsis and Reaction -- 10% of final grade.

-- Each person required to answer two questions of those passed out periodically, one before the Midterm and one after. - Will answer a question related to readings of week your group is assigned. - For full credit MUST be turned in by due date. - Should be 1-2 pages (and no more than 2) - Must be as grammatically correct and understandable as possible.
+- Each person only required to answer one question, of those passed out periodically. - But will answer a question related to readings of week your group is assigned. - For full credit MUST be turned in by due date. - Should be 1-2 pages (and no more than 2) - Must be as grammatically correct and understandable as possible.

-4. Paper/Presentation: 12.5% of total grade.
+4. Paper/Presentation: 15% of total grade.

-May work solo or collaboratively (pairs only) to produce a paper and class presentation on a topic of your choosing.
+You will work collaboratively in pairs (with a partner from groups assigned early in quarter) to produce a paper and class presentation on a topic of your choosing.
 List of possible topics passed out a few weeks into quarter.
 All will be due during last week of class (BEFORE final exam).
 You will have two grading possibilities that your group will decide on.
 One is to turn in a paper worth 67% of this grade, and give a short (c.
-5-7 minutes) talk on what you wrote on, worth 33%, OR give a more in depth/elaborate presentation (c.
+5-8 minutes) talk on what you wrote on, worth 33%, OR give a more in depth/elaborate presentation (c.
 10-15 minutes) worth 67% and a detailed outline of what you researched worth 33%